jbloomlab/SARS-CoV-2-RBD_DMS/README.md

 ## Results
 Results are placed in the [./results/](results) subdirectory.
-Most results are not tracked as they are very large.
+Many of the files created in this subdirectory are not tracked in the `git` repo as they are very large.
-Ones that are tracked:
+However, key results files are tracked as well as a summary that shows the code and results.

-  - [./results/summary](./results/summary): contains the Markdown output of the Jupyter notebooks as well as the top-level summary in [./results/summary/summary.md](./results/summary/summary.md).
+Click [here](./results/summary/summary.md) to see that summary.

 The large results files are tracked via [git-lfs](https://git-lfs.github.com/).
 This requires `git-lfs` to be installed, which it is in the `conda` environment specified by [environment.yml](environment.yml).